Arbuzov/home_assistant_delonghi_primadonna/README.md

 ![Company logo](https://brands.home-assistant.io/delonghi_primadonna/logo.png)

-# Working on the release procedure no new features will be added till the human readable version appears.
-The bugs will be fixed if they are
+## Known issues

+* Delonghi device reports one status at once if you remove water tank first and than remove coffeecake container you got only one warning about the water
+* Delonghi device supports only one connection.
+You could not connect to device using the native application if you use this integration.
+* Delonghi device may not handle customer disconnection.
+Your device may die but dlonghi may think it`s still connected.

-Component to integrate Delonghi caffee machine into the Home Assistant
+## Component to integrate Delonghi coffee machine into the Home Assistant

-This component uses BLE to send commands to cafe machine
+This component establishes persistent Bluetooth connection to send commands to cafe machine

 ## Installation